 All three of these approaches have merit and all add something to the study of language, however on their own they are missing key components.
-While grammar is important when learning a language, it cannot be taught as the only way to learn language.
+While grammar is important when learning language, it cannot be taught as the only way to learn language.
 The same goes for language as a mental faculty.
-Even if language is an innate human ability, that does not mean that we can’t learn to use the other approaches.
-Finally, language as a functional approach is wonderful, but it does nothing to help someone read or write in that language.
-In conclusion, all approaches have merit, but it would be better for teachers to combine them.
+Even if language is an innate human ability, that does not mean that we can’t learn using the other approaches.
+Finally, language as functional approach is wonderful, but it does nothing to help someone read or write in that language.
+In conclusion all approaches have merit, but it would be better for teachers to combine them.

 Freeman, D. E,. & Freeman, Y. S., (2014).
 Essential Linguistics: What Teachers Need to Know to Teach (7th ed.).
 Heinemann.